Examining emulsifiers: what are the differences?

 High-Shear Processing is the Common Denominator

 Water-in-oil emulsions are somewhat less common in the food industry.
 They include edibles such as butter and margarine.
 Butter consists of water and butterfat in a stable emulsion, for instance.
 Of course, emulsions aren’t just useful in foods.
-Emulsions are also common in personal care, cosmetic and pharmaceutical products, typically taking the form of creams, lotions, liniments, pastes, etc.

-Emulsions do not occur by chance.
+The emulsification process does not occur by chance.
 Even milk separates into layers if not homogenized.
 The ancient practice of churning milk to create butter hints at another fundamental emulsion requirement: To create an emulsion, you must add energy to the system.